Use models in Model Garden

 REST

-List all deployable models and then get the ID of the model to deploy.
-You can then deploy the model with its default configuration and endpoint.
-Or, you can choose to customize your deployment, such as setting a specific machine type or using a dedicated endpoint.
+List all deployable models and get the ID of the model you want to deploy.
+You can then deploy the model with its default configuration and endpoint, or customize your deployment by setting a specific machine type or using a dedicated endpoint.

-In the sample curl commands, replace the following placeholders:
+In the following sample curl commands, replace the placeholders with your information.

 • LOCATION: The region where you plan to deploy the model and endpoint.